Scale in .NET MAUI Linear Gauge (SfLinearGauge)

 this.Content = gauge;

-Update linear gauge for axis scale
+Update .NET MAUI Linear Gauge for axis scale

 Customize scale orientation

 The orientation of linear scale can be customized by using the Orientation property of linear gauge.
+The default value is Horizontal.

 When the Orientation property is Vertical, the scale will be rendered in bottom-to-top direction.